HIGHLAND CROSS - the unique coast to coast midsummer charity duathlon

 Transport, Bike Transport and Walker/Runner choices

-Please ensure that you have made the correct choice of departure point on the Saturday (Inverness or Beauly), and if your circumstances have changed, please amend your entry as soon as possible and before midnight on 16th June.
+Please ensure that you have made the correct choice of departure point on the Saturday (Inverness or Beauly), and if your circumstances have changed, please amend your entry as soon as possible and prior to Noon Monday 15th June.

-Also, if you are changing from being a runner to a walker, or vice versa, please amend your entry before midnight on 16th June.
+Also, if you are changing from being a runner to a walker, or vice versa, please amend your entry prior to Noon Monday 15th June.

 NO CHANGES CAN BE MADE AFTER THIS TIME